 "The Phoenix Project"

-A widely recommended book for business and IT leaders seeking to manage complex technology projects and improve operational processes.
+A widely recommended book for business and IT leaders managing complex technology projects and working to improve operational processes.

 "Agile Analytics: A Value-Driven Approach to Business Intelligence and Data Warehousing"